Jossie1708/OPSC7312/README.md

 Development Frameworks: Android SDK, AndroidX Libraries and Tools: Glide, Retrofit, OkHttp, Android Credential Manager
 Database: Azure SQL

+##Technologies Used
+Android SDK: For building the Android application.
+Firebase: For user authentication and storage of user profile images.
+Google Maps API: For displaying maps and user location.
+Room: For local database management.
+Volley: For network requests.
+Coroutines: For handling asynchronous programming.

 ![WhatsApp Image 2024-09-30 at 22 58 13_1353b391](https://github.com/user-attachments/assets/6e7fb68f-b8d0-4e7c-9920-94a1e4235fb7)
 (Mock up Images, not final Design Images will be added in part 3)